clivekahn/hello-world/examples/multicam/readmeEDIT.md

 `event_information` contains a list of devices that were disconnected and the list of the currently connected devices.
 In this case, once the `context` notifies us about a change, we update `connected_devices` for the device removed, and order it to start streaming from new devices.

-After we registered to get notification from the `context`, we query it for all connected devices and add each connected device:
+After we registered to get notification from the `context`, we query it for all connected devices and add each device:
 ```cpp
 // Initial population of the device list
 for (auto&& dev : ctx.query_devices()) // Query the list of connected RealSense devices